aridyckovsky/aridyckovsky/README.md

 I worked in the Stanford Psychopathology Lab and at the National Institute of Standards and Technology.

-### Why will some groups succeed, while others will fail?
+### Research Interests

+Why will some groups succeed, while others will fail?
 I am interested in understanding **how and when a group’s members work together to reach collective goals**.

 - What are the roles of affect and incentives in fostering or inhibiting collaboration?
 - How might changing stakes or uncertainty affect whether individuals within a group collaborate or compete, and how they collectively perform?